Data Lineage: Interview Questions & Deep Dive (2026)

 What is OpenLineage?+

 An open standard for lineage metadata events.
 Defines a JSON schema that pipelines emit at job start and completion.
-Supported by Airflow, Spark, dbt, and Flink.
+Supported by Airflow, Spark, dbt, Flink.
 Decouples lineage collection from storage.

 How does lineage help with GDPR?+